 - Communicating privacy information

 - Data Protection Officers

-If your club is collecting information about its guests and/or members make sure that the privacy notice supports the GDPR – see Examples of privacy notice.
+If your club collects information about its guests and members, ensure the privacy notice supports the GDPR – see Examples of privacy notice.

 GDPR in the various countries of our District

 The European Union link to GDPR is available here.

 If your club is in France, you might want to look at the info on the CNIL site on “RGPD.”

 If your club is in Italy, you might want to look at the info on the “Garante per la Protezione dei dati personal site.”

 GDPR may even affect clubs in Switzerland, which is not part of the EU, since those clubs use Easy-Speak and manage members’ personal data, and some of their members are European citizens.

 If you want to contribute info and guides for other countries, please get in touch with our IT Manager at firstname.lastname@example.org.